14 Best AI Code Review Tools in 2026 — Pricing & Features Compared

 Why does human approval matter?

 Human approval takes an extra minute per PR but ensures only useful feedback gets published.
+Teams with approval workflows publish fewer AI comments overall but act on a much higher percentage of them, compared to auto-published tools where most suggestions get ignored.

 Pricing